dovca/fp-js/README.md

 ## What is this package about?

-The goal of this package is to supply a set of functions whose combinations can be used to write any synchronous JS logic.
+The goal of this package is to provide a set of functions whose combinations can be used to write any synchronous JS logic.
 These functions are written without any keywords, strings, numbers using as few JS operators as possible.

 ## What does it contain?